Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Spatially homogeneous systems

 The critical points of $f_m$ can be explicitly computed for $W=0$ as detailed in ~\cite{dg,majumdar2010equilibrium,mottram2014introduction}.
 These critical points correspond to either the isotropic state, $(S_0,R_0)=(0,0)$, or uniaxial states for $\mc A<\mc B^2/24$.
 Specifically, there are six uniaxial critical points for $W=0$, given by $(S_\pm^x,R_\pm^x)=(s_\pm,0)$, $(S_\pm^y,R_\pm^y)=(0,s_{\pm})$ and $(S_\pm^z,R_\pm^z)=(-s_\pm,-s_{\pm})$, where $s_\pm = \mc B/4 \pm \sqrt{\mc B^2-24\mc A}/4$.
 Each pair of critical points represents uniaxial states along one of the three Cartesian axes.
 Furthermore, when $\mc A<0$, all three $s_+$ states are prolate and the $s_-$ states are oblate.
 The global minimizer of $f_m$ (with $W=0$) is the isotropic state when $\mc A>\mc B^2/27$ and it pertains to any one of the three $s_+$ states when $\mc A<\mc B^2/27$.
 The uniaxial states parameterized by $s_-$ are locally stable for $\mc A <0$ and unstable for $\mc A>0$.

-Consider small non-zero values of $W$ so that we can compute an asymptotic expansion of the seven critical points of $f_m$, as a polynomial in $W$.
+Consider small non-zero values of $W$ with $\mb X \neq 0$, so that we can compute an asymptotic expansion of the seven critical points of $f_m$, as a polynomial in $W$ (using the same notation for the critical points as for $W=0$).
 Keeping $\mc A$ and other parameters fixed, with errors of order $W^2$,

 The biaxiality parameter of the continuation of the isotropic branch, denoted by $(S_0,R_0)$ is $\beta_0=\beta_*+O(W)$.
 In the remaining six cases of the continuation of the uniaxial critical points, the biaxiality parameter is small and is given by $\beta_\pm^x=27 W^2 r_*^2/4\mc B^2 s_\pm^4$, $\beta_\pm^y=27 W^2 s_*^2/4\mc B^2 s_\pm^4$ and $\beta_\pm^z=27 W^2 (s_*-r_*)^2/4\mc B^2 s_\pm^4$, upon neglecting higher-order corrections.
 It is useful to recognize that the above asymptotic expansions are valid not only for $W\to 0$, but also for $|\mc A|\to\infty,\mc A<0$.
 This is because $1/s_{\pm} \to 0$ as $|\mc A|\to\infty,\mc A<0$ and consequently the small-$W$ expansion also extends to the low-temperature expansion.
 For example, the first correction to the solution $(s_\pm,0)$ as $\mc A\to-\infty$ is given by